Keeping Cheltenham safe and moving during race week

 Sexual violence awareness

-This year will see the launch of a poster campaign led by the council, Gloucestershire Rape and Sexual Abuse centre and Crimestoppers, which aims to ensure that everyone is aware that behaviours involving any unwanted sexual contact or harassment like grabbing, groping, rubbing, pinching are sexual violence crimes.
-If someone experiences this type of behaviour, they should call 999.
+Last year saw the launch of a sexual violence awareness poster campaign led by the council, Gloucestershire Rape and Sexual Abuse centre and Crimestoppers, which will return and aims to ensure that everyone is aware that behaviours involving any unwanted sexual contact, harassment like grabbing, groping, rubbing, pinching or upskirting are sexual violence crimes.
+If someone experiences this type of behaviour, they should call the police.

-Councillor Steve Jordan, leader for Cheltenham Borough Council said: “As always, we want everyone to have a safe and enjoyable time throughout the festival.
+Councillor Andrew McKinlay said: “As always, we want everyone to have a safe and enjoyable time throughout the festival.
 Cheltenham welcomes an incredible amount of visitors to the town during race week so it remains a top priority for us to work closely with our partners to make sure everything goes smoothly.

-“Sexual violence, alcohol consumption, littering and ticket touting are areas of concern so our officers will be working hard with our partners to raise awareness and where necessary, clamp down on this type of activity.”
+“Sexual violence, travel safety, alcohol consumption, littering, and ticket touting are areas of concern so our officers will be working hard with our partners to raise awareness and where necessary, clamp down on this type of activity.”